c4milo/cfpurger/README.md

 # cfpurger
-A 2 hour project that checks a given URL for changes in its HTML document to then purge Cloudflare's cache.
+A 2 hour project that checks a given URL for changes in its HTML document to then purges Cloudflare's cache for a given site.

 ## Usage
 ```shell